bhubanmagar/bhubanmagar/README.md

 ## 🚀 Frontend Developer | Crafting Interactive Web Experiences from Nepal

-Hi, I’m a passionate Frontend Developer dedicated to turning ideas into seamless, engaging, and visually striking web interfaces.
+Hi, I’m a Frontend Developer dedicated to turning ideas into seamless, engaging, and visually striking web interfaces.
 I specialize in building user-centric digital experiences that not only look good but feel intuitive.

 With a strong foundation in **HTML**, **CSS**, **JavaScript**, and growing expertise in **React**, I thrive on solving real-world problems through clean, responsive, and performance-driven design.